Lifestyle

 The importance of passion is one of the most persistent lies ever told.

-In business conferences and college campuses throughout the world, the unwitting are made to believe that “one must follow their passion”, or that “passion is all you need to succeed”.
+In business conferences and college campuses worldwide, the unwitting are made to believe that “one must follow their passion” or that “passion is all you need to succeed.”

-First, the cult of passion is extremely insulting to those who don’t have the luck to be born or raised with as many opportunities as others.
+First, the cult of passion is highly insulting to those who aren’t lucky enough to be born or raised with as many opportunities as others.
 There’s an implication that if one doesn’t work in a field they’re passionate about, they’re losers.
-This makes the vast majority of us “losers”, even when our jobs are critical for everything we enjoy.
+This mindset makes the vast majority of us “losers”, even when our jobs are critical for everything we enjoy in adulthood, including those who may not have discovered their passion until after high school and have spent much time trying different things.

 “…the cult of passion is extremely insulting to those who don’t have the luck to be born or raised with as many opportunities as others.”

-For every CEO, there’re at least a few hired hands biding time, punching in for a paycheck.
-For every Steve Jobs pursuing their passion, there’re thousands of factory workers in China making that possible.
-Maybe employees are passionate about their work, maybe they aren’t.
+Every CEO has at least a few hired hands, bidding time and punching in for a paycheck.
+For every Steve Jobs pursuing their passion, thousands of factory workers in China are making that possible.
+Maybe employees are passionate about their work, and maybe they aren’t.
 But they can’t all be, and their work isn’t necessarily less important if they aren’t.

 Second and most importantly, passion alone will never get you lasting success.
 It’s a lousy, oversold quality loved by so-called business gurus whose audiences would rather hear something nice than face the difficult truths about succeeding at anything.

 Take New Year’s resolutions.
-If you made one this year, you’ve probably given up on your New Year’s resolutions by now.
+If you made one this year, you’ve probably given up on them by now.
 You wouldn’t be the only one.
-Statistically only 8% of Americans who report having made resolutions succeed in them.
+Statistically, only 8% of Americans who report having made resolutions succeed in them.

 “Surely you can’t generalize entreps — people who put their necks out on the line for an idea — as lacking in passion.
 Yet they still fail pretty often.

-It’s reasonable to assume that most of the serious resolutions anyone makes are related to things they are passionate about.
-If passion alone is enough to succeed, then why the high failure rates?
+It’s reasonable to assume that most serious resolutions are related to things people are passionate about.
+If passion alone is enough to succeed, then why are there high failure rates?
 Is it because they weren’t passionate enough?

-Passion is great to have and can give you that extra drive you need to be on top.
+Passion is great and can give you that extra drive to succeed.
 But passion alone will never be sustainable.

-What most people who won’t shut up about passion actually need is to examine what they could get through discipline.
+Most people who won’t shut up about passion must examine what they can get through discipline.

 Discipline is how good habits are formed, and these will always be crucial to earning success.
 It provides stability and direction where passion cannot.
 It builds foundations and also helps you create your own luck.